10yard/dkafe/readme.md

 The settings.txt contains the emulator, rom path, controls and other configuration.

-The romlist.txt contains the roms and information about where they appear in the frontend and how they are launched.
+The romlist.txt contains the roms and information about where they appear in the frontend and how they are unlocked and launched.
 You must set up your own roms.

 The frontend can be configured with multiple arcade emulators to allow a combination of standard arcade roms,  hacked and homebrew roms and to support Wolfmame recordings.